pivotal-mea-pa/caps/README.md

 #### `caps-init`

 This utility sets the current environment context and will initialize a control file if one is not available.
+When switching context using this utility any active VPN sessions will be disconnected as the new context may require a different connection.

 ```
 USAGE: caps-init <NAME> -d|--deployment <DEPLOYMENT_NAME> -i|--iaas <IAAS_PROVIDER>